-Dr, Kanungo is a Professor of Physics at Saint Mary’s University, Halifax with prior work experience in Japan and Germany.
+Dr. Kanungo is a Professor of Physics at Saint Mary’s University, Halifax, with prior work experience in Japan and Germany.
 Her research area is in experimental subatomic physics, with a specialization in reaction spectroscopy of rare isotopes.
 She is an active researcher at TRIUMF, where she has been leading CFI projects for facilities aimed for such experiments.
 In addition, she has research programs in other international facilities, namely GSI in Germany, RIKEN in Japan and NSCL in USA that build on strong international collaborations.
 She has authored many peer reviewed research articles.
 Her research expertise is recognized through a number of invited talks among which is the honorable invitation to speak at the Nobel Symposium.
 She has been the recipient of the Alexander von Humboldt fellowship and the GSI Exotic Nuclei Community award.
-She was also awarded the NSERC Discovery Accelerator Supplement.
+She was also awarded the NSERC Discovery Accelerator Supplement and, in 2018, the CAP-TRIUMF Vogt Medal for Outstanding Achievement in Subatomic Physics.
 She hosted and chaired the international conference DREB 2016 in Halifax.
-She is currently the President of the Canadian Institute of Nuclear Physics and a member of the CAP-NSERC liaison committee.
-She has also served on the Policy and Planning Advisory Committee of TRIUMF
+She is currently the President of the Canadian Institute of Nuclear Physics and the Chair of the CAP-NSERC Liaison Committee.
+She has also served on the Policy and Planning Advisory Committee of TRIUMF.

 Dr. Eric Poisson is a professor of physics in the Department of Physics at the University of Guelph.
 His field of research is gravitational physics, with a focus on black holes and gravitational waves.
 He obtained his BSc from Laval University, and then went to graduate school at the University of Alberta.
 He then spent three years as a postdoctoral fellow at the California Institute of Technology, in Pasadena.
 Before coming to Guelph he spent a year at Washington University in St. Louis.
 In 2005 he was awarded the Herzberg Medal by the Canadian Association of Physicists, for outstanding achievement by a physicist aged 40 or less.
 In 2008 he was elected Fellow of the American Physical Society, “for important contributions to the theory of gravitational radiation from compact bodies orbiting black holes, to the theory of back-reaction of the emitted radiation on their motions, and to understanding the implications for gravitational-wave detection.’’
 He currently serves as President of the International Society on General Relativity and Gravitation, for the three-year term 2016–2019.